bluecaret/carettab/README.md

 # CaretTab
 CaretTab is a simple New Tab page replacement for Google Chrome.

+For more information visit the [CaretTab project page](http://bluecaret.com/project/carettab)

 Get CaretTab from the [Chrome Web Store](https://chrome.google.com/webstore/detail/carettab-new-tab-page/cojpndognjdcakkimaloeealehpkljna?hl=en-US)

 ## Features